 - Workers who have the correct experience, knowledge training and skills to carry out their role.
 Their backgrounds and experience should include risk management training for both equipment and procedures.

-- Contractors who will provide appropriate supervision, instruction and information in order to enforce and monitor the health and safety standards for the worksite.
+- Contractors who will provide appropriate supervision, instruction and information to enforce and monitor the health and safety standards for the worksite.

 A project, regardless of whether it is domestic or commercial and involves more than one contractor, must have the following: